dbolotov/human_activity_recognition_with_vw/README.md

 ###Findings

 - It is possible to achieve a test accuracy of about 0.95 using the following specification: `vw -d <input> -f <output> -c -k --oaa 5 --bfgs --loss_function logistic --passes 30`.

-- 'sitting down' and 'standing up' have the highest errors and the smallest amount of observations.
-More data for these activities is likely to help.
-- using vw's `--bfgs` increases accuracy by .03.
-- random sorting of observations increases accuracy by 0.001.
+- In a more serious approach, some percentage of the data would be held out from training/testing and only used to report a final performance.
+Using k-fold cross-validation could also give a better sense of errors during training.

 ###Further tasks

-- Use k-fold cross-validation to get a better sense of errors.
 - Add importance weights to sittingdown and standingup to see how accuracy is affected.
 Can be done with something like `sed -e 's/<class1> /<class1> <weight1>  /g' -e 's/<class2>  /<class2> <weight2>  /g' <inputfile> > <outputfile>`
 - Try nonlinear options in vw
 - Try adjusting rank of inverse hessian approximation for bfgs option in vw